BathiniSanthosh/Zepto_Santhosh_Support_Assistant/README.md

 **Data Pipeline - Books to SQLite ETL**
 **Overview**
-This project builds an end-to-end data pipeline that scrapes book data from BooksToScrape, cleans and transforms the data, converts prices from GBP to INR, stores it in a normalized SQLite database, and performs SQL and pandas-based analysis.
+This project builds an end-to-end data pipeline that scrapes book data from BooksToScrape, cleans and transforms the data, converts prices from EURO to INR, stores it in a normalized SQLite database, and performs SQL and pandas-based analysis.

 **Dataset**
 Source: http://books.toscrape.com/